Skip to main content (Press Enter).

 116th CES, Yerevan Armenia, 461st Air Control Wing, 116th Air Control Wing

-U.S. Air Force Tech.
-Sgt.
-Brian Harrison, an electrician with the 116th Civil Engineer Squadron, Georgia Air National Guard, secures electrical wire during installation for a European Command Humanitarian Civic Assistance project in Yerevan, Armenia, May 12, 2016.
-During the project, Airmen from the 116th Civil Engineer Squadron and the 461st Air Control Wing, Wing Staff, worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
+U.S. Air Force Airman Ryan Brooks, a heating, ventilation, air conditioning and refrigeration (HVAC) technician with the 116th Civil Engineer Squadron (CES), Georgia Air National Guard, tightens a bolt on a grate inside the mixed air section of an air handling unit for an industrial HVAC system while Airman 1st Class Milton Harrington, also an HVAC technician with the 116th CES holds a flash light at the U.S. Embassy in Yerevan, Armenia, May 19, 2016.
+The Airmen and other members of the 116th CES are in Yerevan for a European Command Humanitarian Civic Assistance project.
+During the project, civil engineers from the 116th Air Control Wing and a structural craftsman from the 461st Air Control Wing worked in partnership with the Armenian people to renovate a Yerevan elderly institution.
 The renovation provided crucial skill-set training for the civil engineers while continuing the long-lasting friendship between the Armenian people and the citizens of the United States.
-(U.S. Air National Guard photo by Master Sgt.
-Regina Young)
+Several Airmen from the 116th CES spent time with Armenian workers on U.S. Embassy projects to receive additional career-field training.
+(Airmen are wearing civilian clothing due to work in being accomplished within the civilian population of Armenia) (U.S. Air National Guard photo by Senior Master Sgt.
+Roger Parsons/Released)

 Details